BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    The rest of the file is a pretty standard Backbone.js View class:

    Backbone.js View's have a one-to-one relationship with DOM elements, and a View's DOM element is listed in the `el` property.
 After the `el` property is set, the View's model attribute is set to a new instance of the Model returned by model.js (which was listed at the top as a dependency).
-The new Model instance is also instantiated with a message property ("You are now using Backbone, Lodash, Require, Modernizr, and jQuery!"), which is eventually printed to the `index.html` page.
 Next, the View's `template` property is set using the [Underscore.js](https://github.com/documentcloud/underscore) `template` method ported to Lodash.

    **Note**: If you have read all of the documentation up until this point, you will most likely have already noticed that [lodash](https://github.com/bestiejs/lodash) is being used instead of Underscore.js.
 Apart from having a bit better cross-browser performance and stability than Underscore.js, lodash also provides a custom build process.
 Although I have provided a version of lodash that has all of the Underscore.js methods you would expect, you can download a custom build and swap that in.